Florida International University vs Florida Agricultural and Mechanical University

 The Verdict

-Florida International University significantly outperforms Florida Agricultural and Mechanical University on financial ROI (81 vs 28).
-The 53-point gap reflects meaningfully better outcomes in earnings relative to cost.
-Unless Florida Agricultural and Mechanical University offers something compelling for your specific situation - a top program in your major, a full scholarship, or non-financial factors that matter to you - the data favors Florida International University.
+On the money, this one isn't close: Florida International University clearly outperforms Florida Agricultural and Mechanical University (81 vs 28), a 53-point gap driven by better earnings for what graduates paid.
+Unless Florida Agricultural and Mechanical University brings something that matters to you specifically - a standout program in your major, a full scholarship, or reasons beyond the money - the data points to Florida International University.

 Want to personalize these numbers?